 With advanced technology and social media, it can be easy to make convenient connections online, but is face-to-face socialization more beneficial for overall health?
 Here's what psychiatrists and psychologists have to say.

 How does social connection affect health?

 "Loneliness and isolation can worsen physical pain, depression, and immunity," says Nina Vasan, M.D., MBA, psychiatrist and Chief Medical Officer of Real.
-"It increases the risk of diseases like infections, heart disease, high blood pressure, and dementia."
+"It increases the risk of diseases1 like infections, heart disease, high blood pressure, and dementia."